Ideal Patio Size for a Fire Pit + How to Design Around a Fire Pit | Unilock

 From décor to landscaping, there are many ways you can transform your patio into an intimate, outdoor oasis.

-• Bookend your seating areas with lovely side tables, in order to place a cup of coffee or a glass of wine;
+• Position side tables between seating areas to ensure a convenient spot for enjoying a cup of coffee or a glass of wine

-• Add potted flowers around your patio for splashes of color;
+• Add potted flowers around your patio for pops of color

-• Hang string lights around the perimeter of your space to create a dreamy evening atmosphere;
+• Hang string lights to turn on at night for a dreamy evening atmosphere

 Looking for patio design ideas?
 Request a design catalog